IDAHO NONPROFIT CENTER

 Welcome

 Welcome to the conference.
 Arrive, get coffee and get settled.
-INC will make an introduction at 9:00AM, and then the festivities will begin.
+ICF will make an introduction at 9:00AM, and then the festivities will begin.

 Picture